 Don’t Make It About The Money

 Written October 2014

 “Nice guy, not the kind of person to change an industry though.”

-Reading these words didn’t sting like you would imagine.
-I realised there was truth to them and felt the comment was fair.
-They came from a man who had single-handedly lit a rage-fuelled fire in me that lead me to quit my stable government job and plunge head first into this business.
+Reading these words didn’t sting as you would imagine.
+I realized there was truth to them and felt the comment was fair.
+They came from a man who had single-handedly lit a rage-fuelled fire in me that lead me to quit my stable government job and plunge headfirst into this business.

 I’m talking about Martin Berkhan.
 I didn’t think that there was a possibility he would be wrong about that one day though.

 Let’s wind back 8 months to May 2011.

 I came across a post of Martin’s regarding translation requests, basically saying that “yes it is fine, but do a good job of it.”
 He added the following:

 “But – most importantly – you’ll be doing your part in the fight against broscience.
 And that, my friends, is doing the Universe a big favor that will yield good karma in all eternity :D”